-Also known as the Implantable Collamer Lens, EVO is the new generation in vision correction.
+Also known as the Implantable Collamer Lens, EVO ICL is the new generation in vision correction.
 Think of it as an implantable lens that works with your natural eye to correct your vision.
 Our procedure creates options for a much wider range of prescriptions that can free you from glasses and contacts.
-EVO offers benefits which people suffering from near-sightedness, farsightedness and astigmatism should consider.
+EVO ICL offers benefits which people suffering from nearsightedness, farsightedness and astigmatism should consider.

 Our Advanced Collamer® Lens Material

-Collamer is a proprietary material used exclusively by STAAR Surgical in EVO and other corrective lenses.
-This material consists of collagen, which naturally occurs in your body.
+Collamer is a proprietary material used exclusively by STAAR Surgical in EVO ICL and other corrective lenses.
+This material contains collagen, which naturally occurs in your body.
 Collamer technology has some unique characteristics that make it an ideal material for a vision correction lens.